movementlabsxyz/MIP/MIP/mip-34/README.md

 **Sequencer-Batch**.
 Each round corresponds to the processing of a _sequencer-batch_ of transactions which is proposed by the _sequencer_ (can be centralised, decentralised, shared).

 **L2-Block**.
-Since we generally mean L2-blocks we will ommit the "L2-" prefix, i.e. by _block_ we mean L2-block.
-A node with execution capability is then in charge of validating the transactions in the sequencer-batch and calculate the new state.
-Since the sequencer-batch is given by the sequencer, the new state and the state roots for a block are deterministic.
+For the vast majority of cases we mean L2-blocks, thus we will ommit the "L2-" prefix, i.e. by _block_ we mean L2-block.
+A node with execution capability is in charge of validating the transactions in a sequencer-batch and calculate the new state.
+Since the sequencer-batches are provided by the sequencer, the new state and the state roots for a block are deterministic.
 For a sequencer-batch $b$ the state is $S_b$ and the state root is $H(S_b)$.
 From the sequencer-batch $b$ and the state $S_b$ the block $B$ is computed (which contains the information of the sequencer-batch and the state root).

 **Local validation**.
-Since the block is deterministically calculated we say a block (and the associated new state) is _validated locally_ once the execution engine calculates it from the sequencer-batch.
+Since a block is deterministically calculated we say a block (and the associated new state) is _validated locally_ once the execution engine calculates it from the sequencer-batch.

 **L2-confirmation**.
 FFS aims to _confirm_ the validity of each produced block, at every block.
 The validity judgement to be made is:
 > [!NOTE]